dsoluk/NSTstats/docs/PROCESS.md

 - `data/merged_skaters.csv` (and analogous outputs for goalies, if applicable).
 - Data quality artifacts (see next section) such as unmatched players and merge reports.

-Notes on metrics:
+Notes on metrics and scoring:
 - Actuals tracked for both season‑to‑date (Szn) and last‑7 games (L7).
+- Skaters are scored into percentile‑based T_scores per metric and window, with Offensive/Banger/Composite indexes.
+- Goalies are scored analogously on GA, SV%, and GAA per window, with a Goalie_Index per window.
-- Metrics are per‑60 rates consistent with NST (`rate=y`).
+- Skater inputs use NST per‑60 rates (`rate=y`); goalie pulls use NST goalie tables with appropriate parameters.

 ## 2) Data Quality (DQ)

 Purpose: Ensure merges and distributions look correct; surface issues early.
+See docs/DATA_QUALITY.md for detailed guidance and outputs, including prior-season diagnostics.

 Artifacts (examples from this repo):
 - `data/unmatched_in_merged.csv`: players present in inputs but not merged (naming/ID issues).
 - `data/dq_merge_report.json`: summary of merge events, counts, or anomalies.
-- Distribution diagnostics produced by the `dq` CLI subcommand under `data/dq/<timestamp>/...`.
+- Distribution diagnostics produced by the `dq` CLI subcommand:
+  - Current season under `data/dq/<timestamp>/...` (skaters and goalies; results combined in summary files).
+  - Prior season (if prior inputs exist) under `data/dq/prior/<same_timestamp>/...` as a separate sibling directory.

 How to run diagnostics:
 - `python -m app.cli dq --windows szn l7 --metrics G A PPP SOG FOW HIT BLK PIM --min-n 25 --out data/dq`
-  - Produces per‑window/per‑metric plots and CSVs for quick visual checks.
+  - Produces per‑window/per‑metric plots and CSVs for current season in `data/dq/<timestamp>/`.
+  - Goalie diagnostics (GA, SV%, GAA) read from `data/merged_goalies.csv` and prior from `data/merged_goalies_prior.csv`.
+  - If the following prior-season files exist, they are automatically processed and written to `data/dq/prior/<same_timestamp>/` (default window szn only):
+    - Skaters prior: `data/merged_skaters_prior.csv`
+    - Goalies prior: `data/merged_goalies_prior.csv`
+  - You can override the skater prior input path with `--prior-csv <path>`.

 DQ checks we perform (and suggested additions):
 - Merge coverage and identity